codezoned/ScriptsDump/README.md

 ## Maintainers

 We're always looking out for people who're enthusiastic to work and collaborate with people.
-If you want to become a maintainer at ScriptsDump youu can contact us support@codezoned.com
+If you want to become a maintainer at ScriptsDump you can contact us support@codezoned.com

 **The current maintainers are:**